What Is a 457(b)?

 Key Takeaways

-• 457(b)s are deferred compensation plans for state and local government employees, as well as those of tax-exempt corporations.
+- 457(b)s are deferred compensation plans for state and local government employees, as well some nonprofit organizations tax-exempt corporations.

 How a 457(b) Works

 As mentioned, 457(b) plans are for governmental workers at the state or local level.
-Additionally, the plan may be offered to non-governmental workers of eligible tax-exempt organizations, such as a university.
+Additionally, the plan may be offered to non-governmental workers of eligible tax-exempt organizations, such as universities.
 These categories may refer to many types of professionals, including:

 Each year, 457(b)s come with a hefty contribution limit.
-As of 2024, you may defer the lesser of $23,000 or 100% of your includible compensation for the year.
-The latter refers to any taxable wages, including benefits, you have.
+As of 2025, you may defer the lesser of $23,500 or 100% of your includible compensation (generally referring to your taxable wages) for the year.
 For those 50 or over, you may make annual catch-up contributions of $7,500.

 Within the 457(b), you’ll have a set of investments to choose from.
-This typically includes annuity contracts and various mutual funds, which you can use to diversify your portfolio as you see fit.
-By investing within the account, you allow your money to grow through compound interest.
+This typically includes various mutual funds or annuity contracts (which are often only for plans through insurance companies).
+By investing within the account, your money has the potential to grow through compound returns.
 However, you also accept the risk that you may lose money by doing so.

 You may withdraw funds from your plan without penalty if you’ve left your job or retired.
-In all other cases, you must wait until age 59.5 years to pull money from the account.
+Unlike other retirement plans, 457(b)s are not subject to the 10% early withdrawal penalty before age 59.5.

 Governmental vs. Non-Governmental Plan